 Last month I struggled with a sense of aimlessness.
 I am now about five months into remission and that feeling still exists to some extent but has been overtaken by a sense of doom.
 Thankfully I am not moving through my days feeling depressed.
 I […]

 I’m presenting ‘Sex For Survivors: Healing After Trauma’ at Smitten Kitten.
 There will be limited seats but please know getting there is the hardest part.
 Once we start, there’s lots of love and ideas for how to squeeze more out of your lovely life.
 April […]

 Howdy!
 Welcome to my February roundup.
 You can by the date that I almost missed it this month!
 Working in the sex toy industry means I get clobbered with work every February by perverted Valentines who need vibrating doo-dads.
 Bless their hearts. __________YUM__________ I am […]

-(This is part three of a series where I get to say thank you.
+(This is part two of a series where I get to say thank you.
 I have a lot of people to be thankful for.)